 Raised: St. Louis, MO & Cincinnati, OH

-Roles: Husband, father, worship leader, church planter, songwriter, student, counsellor in training.
+Roles: Husband, father, worship leader, church planter, counsellor.

 Born: November 5